meltyfruits/Racelogic-VBOX-LapTimer/README.md

 + Longitudinal G
 + Longitudinal G Bar

 ***WARNING*** Please do not change the order or line spacing of the *settings.ini* file.
 I very messily implemented the settings and haven't had the time to refactor it.
 If you run into issues with how things are displaying, overwrite your *settings.ini* with the default one.
+Also note that not all setting in the file are fully implemented.
+The display mode overviews below cover all settings that are currently implemented.

 ### Menu & Settings